ietf-wg-cellar/flac-specification/flac.md

 :----------|:-----------
 Seekpoints | Zero or more seek points as defined in [section seekpoint](#seekpoint).

-A seektable is generally not usable for seeking in a FLAC file embedded in a container, as such containers usually interleave FLAC data with other data and the offsets used in seekpoints are those of an unmuxed FLAC stream.
+A seektable is generally not usable for seeking in a FLAC file embedded in a container (see [section container mappings](#container-mappings)), as such containers usually interleave FLAC data with other data and the offsets used in seekpoints are those of an unmuxed FLAC stream.
 Also, containers often provide their own seeking methods.
 It is however possible to store the seektable in the container along with other metadata when muxing a FLAC file, so this stored seektable can be restored on demuxing the FLAC stream into a standalone FLAC file.

 ### Seekpoint
 Data     | Description